-Comment: The $P^2MM$ algorithm above utilizes the assumption the the data at all peers in boolean (attributes and class labels).
+Comment: The P^2MM algorithm above utilizes the assumption that the data at all peers in boolean (attributes and class labels).
 The boolean attributes assumption can be relaxed to arbitrary categorial data at the expense of increased majority voting instances per attribute pair (the number of instances increases exponentially with the number of distinct attribute values).
 Another approach to relaxing the boolean attributes assumption could be to treat each attribute distinct value as its own boolean attribute.
 As a result, each categorical attribute with v distinct values is treated as v boolean attributes.
 Here, the number of majority voting instances per pair of attributes increases only linearly with the number of distinct attribute values.
-However, the issue of deciding which attribute has lower misclassification error on the basis of the associated boolean attributes is not entirely clear and is the subject of future work.
+However, the issue of deciding which attribute has the highest misclassification gain on the basis of the associated boolean attributes is not entirely clear and is the subject of future work.